How Does Duplicate Content Affect SEO?

 Content scraping is when a site owner lifts off from other high-quality sources on the internet to drive more organic traffic.
 They may,

-• Copy/paste exact content
+1. Copy/paste the exact content

 Site owners who scrape content can also use spinning tools and automated programs to “rewrite” or spin the scraped content they smuggled from other sites.

-So, what are the stakes for using scraping content?
 Of course, you’ll be penalized by Google’s manual action.
-Here’s how it works:
+Here’s how it works,

-Also, if you notice any traffic drops and want to check if it’s caused by manual action:
+Also, if you notice any traffic drops and want to check if it’s caused by manual action,

-• Go to Webmasters Tools in Google Search Console
+1. Go to Webmasters Tools in Google Search Console

 Tip: When you’re done fixing all the issues listed in the manual action report, you can ‘Request Review’ to get your site back on the SERPs.